v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

     Set-Content -Path "C:\My Documents\ExportedRulePackage.xml" -Encoding Byte -Value $rulepak.SerializedClassificationRuleCollection
     ```

-#### Step 2: Modify the sensitive information type in the exported .xml file
+#### Step 2: Modify the sensitive information type in the exported XML file

-For more information about the sensitive information types in the .xml file and other elements in the file, see __.
+For more information about the sensitive information types in the XML file and other elements in the file, see __.

-#### Step 3: Import the updated .xml file back into the existing rule package
+#### Step 3: Import the updated XML file back into the existing rule package

-To import the updated .xml back into the existing rule package, use the following syntax:
+To import the updated XML back into the existing rule package, use the following syntax:

 ```
 Set-DlpSensitiveInformationTypeRulePackage -Identity "RulePackageIdentity" -FileData (Get-Content -Path "PathToUnicodeXMLFile" -Encoding Byte)